oatmeelsquares/SP25_DS5111_rn7ena/README.md

 ### Other setup

 In `SP25_DS5111_rn7ena` as your working directory, run `scripts/init.sh` to install desired packages.
-This includes the headless crhome browser and tools for a python virtual environment.
+This includes the headless chrome browser and tools for a python virtual environment.

-To setup your virtual environemnt, run `make update` from the repository directory.
+To setup your virtual environment, run `make update` from the repository directory.
 This will cause a python virtual environment to be created with all of the packages listed in `requirements.txt` (currently only `pandas` and `lxml`.

 Run `make ygainers.csv` to test that the chrome headless browser is working.
 You should see `ygainers.html` and `ygainers.csv` appear in your working directory after running this command. `ygainers.csv` should look the same as `example_data/ygainers.csv`, although the numbers will change every day.